kolypto/nodejs-missy/README.md

 Missy
 =====

-Missy is a slim database-agnostic data mapper with pluggable drivers.
+Missy is a slim database-agnostic data mapper for NodeJS with pluggable drivers.

 Whenever you need a truly flexible, lightweight DB tool - she's here for you.